cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 # Overview

-While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!), to be able to fully utilize Cloudify to deploy your application using the different Cloudify plugins, you'll have to bootstrap a Cloudify Manager.
+While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!) by itself, to be able to fully utilize Cloudify to deploy your application using the different Cloudify plugins, you'll have to bootstrap a Cloudify Manager.

-A Cloudify Manager comprises of [several underlying open-source tools](overview-components.html) all integrated via Cloudify's code to create a dynamic environment supporting the different operational flows you might be interested in when deploying your application.
+A Cloudify Manager comprises of Cloudify's code and [several underlying open-source tools](overview-components.html) all integrated to create a dynamic environment supporting the different operational flows you might be interested in when deploying your application.

 The bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run and deploy Cloudify on that environment.